theheking/intro-to-r/content/6_datavisualisation.md

 We choose the Wilcoxon rank-sum test (a non-parametric alternative to the t-test) for pairwise comparisons.
 For testing across all three groups simultaneously, we would use the Kruskal–Wallis test; however, that’s not necessary here, as we're interested in pairwise differences.

-For visualisation, you'll need to install the ggubr, load it into your library and plot your boxplot.
+For visualisation, you'll need to install the ggubr package, load it into your library, and plot your boxplot.

 ```
     # Install and load ggpubr
     install.packages("ggpubr")
     library(ggpubr)

-    # Visualize with boxplot
+    # Visualise with a boxplot
     p <- ggboxplot(metadata, x = "cit", y = "genome_size",
                    color = "cit",
                    palette = c("#4D00C7", "#DA3C07", "#05D3D3", "#C6C7C5"),